 Tags: attackers, attacks, China, Chinese, crime, Cyber Crime, cybercrime, data center security, dedicated hosting, Europe, hackers, hacking, hosting, Hostwinds, information technology, internet, malicious, malicious software, National Security Agency, networks, performance, security, spying, surveillance, tracking, United States, web site, world wide web

-A report released by a group of network security analysts shows that an additional set of hackers related to China’s People’s Liberation Army (PLA) “may have targeted U.S. defense and European satellite and aerospace industries since 2007“, according to a recent article published on the Bloomberg web site.
-Findings of the security firm CrowdStrike Inc. may link a “second hacking group” to the PLA and assorted international activities, according to the article.
+A report released by a group of network security analysts shows that an additional set of hackers related to China's People's Liberation Army (PLA) "_may have targeted U.S. defense and European satellite and aerospace industries since 2007_", according to a recent article published on the Bloomberg web site.
+According to the article, CrowdStrike Inc.'s findings may link a "_second hacking group_" to the PLA and various international activities.

 The article indicates that the CrowdStrike report suspects the group known as "Putter Panda_" to be the hacker organization responsible for attacking "_victim companies throughout the world to steal corporate trade secrets, primarily relating to the satellite, aerospace and communication industries."
 CrowdStrike data also notes that Putter Panda is "likely part of the 12th Bureau of the PLA's 3rd General Staff Department based in Shanghai_", according to the report information provided in the article.
 In addition, the report states, according to Bloomberg, that "_Chen Ping_" (also known as cpyy) has been identified as the one "_responsible for registering the command and control needed to run the malware used in the attacks."